 5. Get inspired by other brands

-There isn’t a better way to improve understanding of the psychology of color is to take a closer look at the ads, websites, and marketing materials of global brands.
-It’ll enhance your knowledge of color psychology.
+There isn’t a better way to improve understanding of the psychology of color than to take a closer look at the ads, websites, and marketing materials of global brands.

 6. Deploy intense colors tactfully